Scattering Amplitudes and N-Body Post-Minkowskian Hamiltonians in General Relativity and Beyond: General Framework

 The non-trivial part of this expression (\ref{I3int}) is a Euclidean Feynman triangle integral with generically non-integer power propagators.
 A formal expression for these integrals was obtained using Mellin-Barnes methods, the general result is expressed in terms of the Appell hypergeometric series $F_4$ \cite{Boos:1990rg}.
 In the present context, this series expression has a region of convergence \cite{Chu:2008xm}

-Interestingly, this inequality is the \textit{compliment} of the region defined by the triangle inequality, and so the formal expression converges nowhere in the physical region.
+Interestingly, this inequality is the \textit{complement} of the region defined by the triangle inequality, and so the formal expression converges nowhere in the physical region.
 It should be possible to analytically continue the result to the physical region using the methods of \cite{Ananthanarayan:2020xut}.
 While the general result is very complicated, the integral may simplify for the specific values of $\alpha_i$ that appear in low-order PM calculations when evaluated in $d=3-2\epsilon$ up to $\mathcal{O}\left(\epsilon^0\right)$.
+This family of integrals is also well-known to arise in the calculation of CFT 3-point functions in momentum space \cite{Bzowski:2013sza,Bzowski:2015yxv}.
+In this context they are sometimes referred to as \textit{triple-K} integrals since they can be reduced to a single paramter integral over a product of three Bessel K functions.

 At $\mathcal{O}\left(G^2\right)$ we need Fourier transforms (\ref{YFT}) with $\alpha_i \in 2\mathds{Z}$, and therefore the integral (\ref{I3int}) with $a_i \in \mathds{Z}+\frac{1}{2}$.\footnote{The unusual half-integer propagator powers are a consequence of the fact that $d=3$, is an odd integer.
 If the number of spatial dimensions was an even integer, then the corresponding Fourier transform integrals would have $a_i\in \mathds{Z}$, that is they would be ordinary triangle Feynman integrals, see for example \cite{Gutowski:2001xa}.
 Amusingly, it appears the $N$-body problem in GR is simpler in odd spacetime dimensions!} Inspired by \cite{Ohta:1974pq}, the authors of \cite{Loebbert:2020aos} conjectured that for $a_i \in \mathds{Z}+\frac{1}{2}$ and $a_1+a_2+a_3\leq \frac{3}{2}$